HCL-TECH-SOFTWARE/domino-keep-docs/docs/extendingkeep/nsfhandler.md

 nav_order: 5
 ---

 ## NSF Handler

 The CORE database handlers can be found in the package `com.hcl.domino.keep.dbrequests` or in its sub-packages.

-Handlers extend the [`AsyncDominoJNX`](https://github01.hclpnp.com/stephan-wissel/keep-documentation/blob/master/testapidocs/com/hcl/domino/keep/dbrequests/AsyncDominoJNXTest.html) (or a subclass) that contains the  required code.
+Handlers extend the [`AsyncDominoJNX`](./javadoc/com/hcl/domino/keep/dbrequests/AsyncDominoJNX.html) (or a subclass) that contains the required code.
+There are two subclasses that can handle most use cases:

+- [`AsyncDominoJNXJson`](./javadoc/com/hcl/domino/keep/dbrequests/AsyncDominoJNXJson.html) returning one or more instances of JsonObjects
+- [`AsyncDominoJNXBuffer`](./javadoc/com/hcl/domino/keep/dbrequests/AsyncDominoJNXBuffer.html) returning binary data, typically using a [`ResponseSubscriberOutputStream`](./javadoc/com/hcl/domino/keep/eventbus/ResponseSubscriberOutputStream.html)

-The only function which we can implement is `ProcessMethod`
+The only function which we can implement is `process` method

 ```Java
 @Override